Zheng-Meng/zhengmengzhai.github.io/_pages/research.md

 Inverse modeling contrasts with direct modeling by working backwards from outcomes to infer unknown inputs or system characteristics.
 It has wide application in different disciplines such as geophysics for subsurface analysis, environmental science for pollutant tracing, and medical imaging, like MRI and CT scans, for image reconstruction.

 We have integrated inverse modeling with machine learning to analyze nonlinear dynamical systems.
-Consider the parameter tracking problem: we train a reservoir computer using constant parameters obtainable in a laboratory setting and their corresponding partial observations.
-During deployment, this reservoir computer tracks time-varying parameters using partial state observations, though the ground truth is no longer accessible.
+Consider the parameter tracking problem: we train a reservoir computer using **constant parameters** obtainable in a laboratory setting and their corresponding **partial observations**.
+During deployment, this reservoir computer tracks **time-varying parameters** using partial state observations, though the ground truth is no longer accessible.
 This idea is similarly applicable in nonlinear tracking control, where the input comprises both current and desired partial state observations, and the output generates the necessary control signals.

 #### Relevant Publications:
 * <h6> Zheng-Meng Zhai, Mohammadamin Moradi, Bryan Glaz, Mulugeta Haile, and Ying-Cheng Lai. ''Machine-learning parameter tracking with partial state observation,'' Physical Review Research, 6, 013196, 1-19 (2024).